-Subrogation is the coordination of benefits between a health insurer and a third-party insurer (i.e., property and casualty insurer, an automobile insurer, or worker's compensation carrier), not two health insurers.
+Subrogation is the coordination of benefits between a health insurer and a third-party insurer (e.g., property and casualty insurer, an automobile insurer, or worker's compensation carrier), not two health insurers.

-Claims involving Subrogation or Third-Party Recovery (TPR) will be processed internally by Longevity Health Plan Claims Department.
+Claims involving Subrogation or Third-Party Recovery (TPR) will be processed internally by the Longevity Health Plan Claims Department.